Alfheim-Realm/Documentation/README.md

   * Grouped all healing items into a single function with customizable variables.
   * Cleaned and fixed all manufacturing items.
   * Cleaned all character and monster skills.
+* Added effect/state handler to allow easier modification of glows or state bonuses.